 Infosys Q3 net up 23.7% at Rs 4466 cr; raises FY20 revenue outlook to 10-10.5%

-Country's second-largest IT services major Infosys on Friday reported a 23.7 per cent rise in consolidated net profit at Rs 4,466 crore for the December quarter.
+Country's second-largest IT services major Infosys on Friday reported a 23.7 per cent rise in consolidated net profit at Rs 4,466 crore for the December quarter, which the company executives called satisfactory.
 The company had posted a net profit of Rs 3,610 crore in the year-ago period, Infosys said in a BSE filing.

 Its revenue grew 7.9 per cent to Rs 23,092 crore in the quarter under review from Rs 21,400 crore in the corresponding period last fiscal, it added.
 The company has raised its revenue outlook for FY2019-20 in constant currency to 10-10.5 per cent, from its topline guidance of 9-10 per cent given in October.

+"We were able to clearly see this quarter that in our Q4 we have the support from our clients to raise the guidance, so there's no one sort of element (behind the growth)," the company CEO, Salil Parekh, said at a press conference.
+Asserting that several of the company’s segments growing in double digit, Parekh projected the end of the current fiscal on a promising note for the company.

-"Q3 results further underscore that we remain steadfast in our journey of sustained client relevance and deepening engagement with them, as they partner with us in navigating their next in the digital transformation era," Infosys CEO and MD Salil Parekh said.
+"Q3 results further underscore that we remain steadfast in our journey of sustained client relevance and deepening engagement with them, as they partner with us in navigating their next in the digital transformation era," he said.
 He added that this has translated into double digit growth year-to-date, leading to an increase in revenue guidance, accompanied by expanding operating margins.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)